TritonDataCenter/sdc-cnapi/docs/cnapi-ha.md

 When any CNAPI instance starts up, it will connect to the `ur.cnapi` queue.
-It will then bind to this queue the routing keys, `ur.startup.#` and `ur.sysinfo.#`.
-When a compute node comes online, it will broadcast a message to a `ur.startup.#`.
-Unsetup compute nodes will periodically emit `ur.sysinfo` messages to alert any listening CNAPI instances that the server exists, even though it may not yet have agents installed.
+It will then bind to this queue the routing key `ur.sysinfo.#`.
+When a compute node comes online, it will broadcast a message to a `ur.sysinfo.#`.
+Unsetup compute nodes will periodically emit `ur.sysinfo` messages after that to alert any listening CNAPI instances that the server exists, even though it may not yet have agents installed.